·7 min read

 This model gives you AI's speed and consistency for the majority of conversations.
 Your VA focuses on the 5 to 10% that need a human touch.

 The result is better than either approach alone.
 Learn more about the AI setter vs human setter debate or explore what an AI setter actually does.
+For the numbers, see the SellByChat vs hiring a VA comparison or run the AI DM ROI calculator.

 Ready to upgrade from your virtual setter?